Network diagnostics for a dedicated server

 Restart network services

-- or the server is inaccessible from a specific external network.
+- alternatively, if the server is unreachable from a specific external network.

 Linux